evkx/evkx.github.io/content/models/volvo/xc40/XC40_Recharge_Single_Motor_ER/_index.md

 ## Performance

-The Volvo XC40 Recharge Single Motor ER has a maximum power of 185KW (252hp).
-The total torque is 420nm.
+The Volvo XC40 Recharge Single Motor ER has a maximum power of 185 KW (252 hp/248 bhp).
+The total torque is 420 nm (310 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 7,3 seconds.
 The top speed is 160 km/h.

 ## Battery, range, and charging